dainst/chronontology-backend/README.md

-# chronontology-connected
+# Jeremy

-Chronontology provides access to underlying datastores via its REST api.
+Jeremy provides access to underlying datastores via its REST api.
 Detailed information on the REST api can be found [here](docs/rest-api-reference.md).

 ## Building and testing the application